exaloop/codon/docs/advanced/ir.md

 - Constant propagation and folding
 - Canonicalization
 - Inlining and outlining
-- Python-specific optimizations targetting several common Python idioms
+- Python-specific optimizations targeting several common Python idioms

 We're regularly adding new standard passes, so this list is always growing.